 You should use a marble cutting board to easily cut the dough.
 However, a parchment or wax paper can also be used.
 However, remember to flour whatever you use as a cutting surface to prevent the dough from sticking.

-Don’t roll the dough too many times.
+Do not roll the dough too many times

-Once you’ve rolled out your dough, try not to re-roll it too many times.
+Once you have rolled out your dough, try not to re-roll it too many times.
 You can do this by using the cookie cutter on the rolled dough as many times as possible until no space is left.
 Re-rolling the dough will dry it up and make the cookies harder and sturdier.